Anteru/lina/Readme.md

 Installation
 ------------

-Miranda is available from PyPi, so you can install directly using ``pip``:
+Lina is available from PyPi, so you can install directly using ``pip``:

-    pip install miranda
+    pip install lina

 Getting started
 ---------------